 Just for fun I asked our out of town guest to do a mini interview on our tasting!
 See answers below!

+What were your first impressions of the tasting room and types of wine when you walked in?
 My first impression was the simple ambiance of the tasting room and the throwback to a time of great American pride and spirit.
 The staff were knowledgeable, friendly and hospitable!
 I loved looking at all of the bottles and the other displays.

+What would you write on a suggestion card for the winery to exceed your expectations on your next visit?
 Should change glasses with each pour so that previous wine does not inhibit or change taste of new wine.
 Also should offer a little cracker to cleanse palate before each new taste.

 And… two boxes came home with us to reunite with their Magnum family!